godotengine/godot-docs/classes/class_visibilityenabler2d.rst

 Description
 -----------

 The VisibilityEnabler2D will disable :ref:`RigidBody2D<class_RigidBody2D>`, :ref:`AnimationPlayer<class_AnimationPlayer>`, and other nodes when they are not visible.
-It will only affect other nodes within the same scene as the VisibilityEnabler2D itself.
+It will only affect nodes with the same root node as the VisibilityEnabler2D, and the root node itself.

 Property Descriptions
 ---------------------